arehmandev/Python-scripts/README.md

 Just some python scripts I like to refer to / play around in my spare time:

-curl.py - a challenge done earlier to check a version of a JSON file using pycurl liberary
+curl.py - a challenge done earlier to check a version of a JSON file using pycurl library

 easycurl.py - Same challenge, just done with urllib2 library